 The demand for clean and sustainable energy has emerged to be a driving force in the search of alternative energy sources and efficient storage devices.
 To mitigate this energy crisis, solar cell technology has attracted great attention promising to replace the fossil-fuel based energy production.
 This can be realized through the use of lightweight, environmentally friendly and relatively cheap materials in the development of the solar cells.
 Manganese dioxide (MnO2) is a transition metal oxide semiconductor which exhibits unique chemical and physical properties due to its complex and flexible crystal structure and morphology.
 MnO2 has numerous applications ranging from catalysts, ion sieves in industries, electrode material for rechargeable batteries to energy storage devices [1-4].
 It has also attracted considerable attention in many areas of research such as portable electronics, optoelectronics, photovoltaic cells and supercapacitors due to its relative abundance, low toxicity, low cost as well as unique power and energy densities.
-It exists in various polymorphs namely $\alpha$ , $\beta$ , $\gamma$ , $\lambda$ that differ from one another in the way the MnO6 octahedral units are packed.
+It exists in various polymorphs namely α , β , γ , λ and differ from one another in the way the MnO6 octahedral units are packed.
 Their band gaps fall in the infra red and visible regions of the absorption spectrum and are therefore potential candidates for solar cell applications.
 The excited electronic states properties of semiconductors are of great importance since they play a crucial role in physical properties such as electrical conductivities and optical absorption.
-Computational design of the solar energy materials requires accurate description of the ground-state and excited-state properties.
+Computational design of the solar energy materials requires accurate description of the groundstate and excited-state properties.
 It is known that density functional method [5] provide accurate ground state properties but fails to describe the excited state properties of materials [6].
-Thus the main aim of this work is to investigate the quasiparticle band structure and optical properties of bulk $\alpha$ -MnO2 using the Density Functional Theory (DFT) with a Hubbard correction (U) and many-body Green's function perturbation theory methods.
+Thus the main aim of this work is to investigate the quasiparticle band structure and optical properties of bulk α -MnO2 using first principles calculations and many-body Green's function perturbation theory methods.
 The electronic and the magnetic properties of this compound have been studied extensively [7].
-However, we are not aware of any experimental or theoretical studies of excited states properties of bulk $\alpha$ -MnO2 nanowires and $\beta$ -MnO2 nanofibres [8].
+However, we are not aware of any experimental or theoretical studies of excited states properties of bulk α -MnO2.
+Experimental work has studied the structural and optical properties of 1-dimensional α -MnO2 nanowires and β -MnO2 nanofibres [8].
 This paper is organized as follows.
 In Section 2, we briefly describe the computational techniques adopted in this work.
-In Section 3, we present the results and discussions of the structural, electronic and optical properties of $\alpha$ -MnO2.
+In Section 3, we present the results and discussions of the structural, electronic and optical properties of α -MnO2.
 Finally, a summary and conclusion is provided in Section 4.